smollweide/lerna-terminal/README.md

   Options
     -V, --version                   output the version number
-    -s, --script [string]           Define the script which should be executed -i, --ignoredPackages [string]  Add packages which should be ignored -f, --focus [string]            Focus one subterminal initially -t, --theme [string]            Define theme (default, minimal, massive)
+    -i, --ignoredPackages [string]  Add packages which should be ignored -f, --focus [string]            Focus one subterminal initially -t, --theme [string]            Define theme (default, minimal, massive)